 University Union (65), Room 203

-ASI Events offers a variety of fun activities and social events for Cal Poly students to enjoy at little-to-no cost, including the annual Spring Stampede concert.
-From karaoke and concerts to bowling and bungee trampolines, ASI Events provides over 50 opportunities throughout the year for students to build connections and experience college life outside of the classroom.
+ASI Events offers a variety of fun activities and social events for Cal Poly students to enjoy at little-to-no cost.
+From comedians and trivia to movie nights and concerts, ASI Events provides a variety of opportunities throughout the year for students to build connections and experience college life outside of the classroom.

 ASI Craft Center

 Create, design, relax, and restore in the ASI Craft Center with a variety of class offerings and studios for all skill levels to explore.
 Student instructors lead creative classes that all students and Cal Poly community members can experience at low costs, including ceramics, baseball-bat making, flameworking, skateboard making, and surfboard shaping.

 ASI Poly Escapes

 Limitless adventure awaits with ASI Poly Escapes, a premier outdoor adventure program with more than 60 outstanding yearly excursions and guided trips throughout San Luis Obispo County and California.
 Trips are led by student leaders who receive 12 to 18 months of training and take students to destinations including Big Sur, Yosemite National Park, and Death Valley National Park.

 ASI Poly Escapes boasts an outdoor climbing park at the Cal Poly Recreation Center that is available to all skill levels.
 A rental shop featuring a variety of camping, hiking, paddling, and climbing gear is also available to help students and community members gear up for their next adventure.